nzmichaelh/zephyr/boards/wch/ch32v003evt/doc/index.rst

 Programming and Debugging
 *************************

-Applications for the ``wch_ch32v003evt`` board target can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details); however, an external programmer is required since the board does not have any on-board debug IC.
+Applications for the ``ch32v003evt`` board target can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details); however, an external programmer is required since the board does not have any built-in debug support.

 The following pins of the external programmer must be connected to the following pins on the PCB (see image):